Yes! Even high achieving students stumble in the UCAT.

 12, In fact, all psychological tests and experiments involve deception (eg placebo).
 All national and international professional organisations in psychology (eg. Australian /American /British Psychological Societies) approve of deception in psychological experiments and tests.

-14. ACER’s stance is the pre-neuroplastic paradigm, ie., the brain is hard wired, the brain’s anatomy is fixed and unchangeable, the brain’s function can’t be altered etc. It is also a contradiction for ACER to run a conference on ‘Neuroplasticity of the Brain’ (5-6 August 2013) while claiming UCAT training may not help: many ACER staff at the Conference agreed as much!
-The ‘real’ reason as an ACER staff pointed out, is the concern about test ‘security’.
+14. UCAT Consortium’s stance is the pre-neuroplastic paradigm, ie., the brain is hard-wired, the brain’s anatomy is fixed and unchangeable, the brain’s function can’t be altered etc. At an ACER run a conference on ‘Neuroplasticity of the Brain’ (5-6 August 2013) many said the ‘real’ reason is the concern about test ‘security’.
 That is, they are worried about the ‘leakage’, and difficulty of creating new questions (there are only a certain number of strategies to solve such questions).
 The more you know about the test, the harder their job becomes in creating the test questions!

 From the above Conference Proceedings: